Hybrid Intelligence (2020-)

 VESP (2013-2017)

 The Virtual E-coaching and Storytelling technology for Post-traumatic stress disorder (VESP) project looked at a home-therapy for PTSD patients where they can follow therapy at home.
 As this is challenging, we studied how a virtual agent could assist and motivate PTSD patients during therapy.
 The main focus lay on how the possibilities of the software can be used to provide personalized support and motivation.
+Link to doctoral dissertation associated with this project.

 Aliz-e (2012-2013)

 The Aliz-e project concerned a robot as companion and teacher for children with diabetes.
 In this project, I studied how emotional engagement could be modeled in the robot to support the interaction between robot and child.
+Link to Msc. thesis associated with this project.